Janelia Fluor Conjugation Kit Protocol

 2. Reconstitute the lyophilised quenching buffer with 250µl of dH2O.
 Surplus buffer can be frozen at -20°C and used in future conjugation reactions.

-3. Reconstitute the lyophilised Janelia Fluor® with the volume of anhydrous DMSO calculated.
+3. Reconstitute the lyophilised Janelia Fluor® with anhydrous DMSO to make a 10mM solution (use our table below to find the correct volume).
 Please note that the Janelia Fluor® dye is unstable once reconstituted therefore should be used within 24 hours.

 3. Prepare your workspace and ensure that all reagents are prepared and ready to use.